-Other goodies include 10,000 rewards points when you spend $550 in the first two months - or $150 worth of travel.
+Other goodies include 5,000 rewards points when you spend $550 in the first two months.
 You'll also get 24-hour service and free supplementary credit cards, perfect if you want to enlist your other half to rack up points, too.
 The American Express Platinum Edge card comes with travel insurance, but the $195 annual fee doesn't stretch to extended warranties or purchase protection, which we'll forgive in view of all the other benefits.

 Who it's good for: